noahgift/devml/README.md

 ## Pragmatic AI Labs
 ![alt text](https://paiml.com/images/logo_with_slogan_white_background.png)

-This notebook was produced by [Pragmatic AI Labs](https://paiml.com/).
 You can continue learning about these topics by:

 *   Buying a copy of [Pragmatic AI: An Introduction to Cloud-Based Machine Learning](http://www.informit.com/store/pragmatic-ai-an-introduction-to-cloud-based-machine-9780134863917)
 *   Viewing more content at [noahgift.com](https://noahgift.com/)